 Kenneth "Kenny" Hunt recently turned 74.

-I wasn't there for the celebration, but I imagine Kenny's cousin Roy was there across the table from him with just six years and two plates of steaks separating them.
+Kenny's cousin Roy was likely there across the table from him with just six years and two plates of steaks separating them.
 The two are consistently seen going out to lunch or about town.
 Steak is Kenny's favorite, and they go out often, mostly just talking about family or a recent football or baseball game.
 "We laugh a lot," Roy said.
 "He's unquestionably the nicest human being I know.
 Literally.
 He and I have a relationship that is probably more like brothers than cousins."

 Kenny lives at a VA hospital in Missouri.
 This kind of long-term care used to be the norm years ago before they stopped accepting lifetime residents.
-Living at the hospital in his own small apartment saved Kenny's life.
+Living at the hospital in his own small apartment saved Kenny's life, said Roy.

 "About two years ago, in the winter sometime, his mother called ...
 [Kenny] had pneumonia.
 And normally for someone like him, that would be a killer.
 By the time we got there, they had moved him one floor up ... [and] were already working on him so I'm convinced in my mind if he had been living in a private nursing home, by the time they figured out he was sick it could have been too late."

-Kenny and Roy hadn't always been close, though.
+Though the cousins regularly spend time together, Kenny and Roy hadn't always been close.
 Kenny and his parents lived in East Texas for years after the war.
-It was only nine years ago that Kenny and his mother moved to Missouri to be closer to the rest of the family.
+It was only in 2009 that Kenny and his mother moved to Missouri to be closer to the rest of the family.

 "We had not been close other than seeing each other at family events," Roy said.
 "When he moved here, I bought a used Dodge van with a manual system to get him in and out of, and it was a little bit more than I could handle."

 Roy is 80 years old and knew that when it came time to get the next vehicle, he'd need an automatic system.
-They chose a competitors vehicle.
-However, Roy learned there was a number of times when the vehicle wouldn't work at all.
+They chose a competitor's vehicle.
+However, Roy discovered there were many times when the vehicle wouldn't work at all.

 Roy had applied for an accessible vehicle grant through the VA for Kenny.
 About two-thirds of the cost was covered by the VA, significantly reducing the amount Kenny needed to pay out of pocket.
 Every two years, Kenny was eligible for a new accessible vehicle.